lxsmnsyc/the-fighting-game/docs/properties.md

 - Attack
   - Consumed by rate of Speed.
-  - When consumed, deals `Attack` damage equal to the current Attack energy.
+  - When consumed, deals `Physical` damage equal to the current Attack energy.
   - After consumption, lose 40% of the current Attack energy.
   - Empowered by `Corrosion`
   - Reduced by `Armor`
-  - Dodged by `Dodge` (upon Attack)
 - Magic
   - When consumed, deals `Magical` damage equal to the current Magic energy.
   - After consumption, lose 40% of the current Magic energy.